scikit-hep/pyhepmc/README.md

   e.g. GenParticle::set_status and GenParticle::status are mapped to a single
   GenParticle.status field in Python
 - Tuples and lists are implicitly convertible to FourVectors
+- Vectors of objects on the C++ side are mapped to Python lists
 - ReaderAscii and WriterAscii support the context manager protocol
+- A convenient `open` function is provided for reading and writing HepMC files

 ## For developers